-similar to~\cite{BerzHoefkens2001}.
+similar to~\citep{BerzHoefkens2001}.
 If $f:\R^n\times\R\fto\R$, then

-\begin{remark} Solutions of linear algebraic (matrix) equations are also possible, but are defined by functions such as \cd{lu\_solve} rather than solver classes.
-Solver classes for matrix equations will be provided in a future release. \end{remark}
+\begin{rem} Solutions of linear algebraic (matrix) equations are also possible, but are defined by functions such as \cd{lu\_solve} rather than solver classes.
+Solver classes for matrix equations will be provided in a future release. \end{rem}